AmaniTechnologiesLtd/React_Native_SDK/README.md

 ## General Requirements
 The minimum requirements for the SDK are:
 * iOS 11.0 and higher
+* react-native 0.64 or later \*

+> For versions below react native 0.64 you must use java (1.8) and you must also link the files maunally.
+See linked document on [installation](#installation) section below.

 ### App permissions
 #### For İOS Devices